An official website of the United States government

 Most of the states with high multiple-jobholding rates in 2013 have had consistently high rates since estimates became available in 1994.
 South Dakota recorded the highest multiple-jobholding rate of any state, 8.9 percent.
 Vermont and Maine followed with rates of 8.8 percent and 8.6 percent, respectively.
 Five additional states had multiple-jobholding rates of 7.5 percent or above.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Multiple jobholding in states in 2013 on the Internet at http://www.bls.gov/opub/ted/2014/ted_20140827.htm (visited October 25, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Multiple jobholding in states in 2013 at https://www.bls.gov/opub/ted/2014/ted_20140827.htm (visited March 27, 2023).